DarkmatterVale/regex4dummies/DESCRIPTION.rst

 In addition, this library is very useful to people who work with NLP ( natural language processing ) very often.
 This library is intended to work out-of-the-box however, so anyone can use it.

+Remember to check out the new homepage!
+You can see it at https://darkmattervale.github.io/regex4dummies

 Features
 ----------